VladDBA/PSBlitz/README.md

 - Worst queries recorded in the Query Store in the past 7 days
 - Statistics information
 - Index fragmentation information

+### Limiting data retrieved from the plan cache to the last x minutes
+By default, the query data retrieved from the plan cache will check the contents of the entire plan cache, but you can limit that timeframe by using the `-CacheMinutesBack` parameter.<br>For example, using `-CacheMinutesBack 20` will look in the plan cache for queries that have been executed in the past 20 minutes.<br>The paramter also accounts for PSBlitz execution until that point and is dynamically auto-adjusted so that the desired timeframe won't be missed due to PSBlitz's added execution time.

 #### Note
 I don't recommend going with values lower than 5 for -BlitzWhoDelay, especially in a production environment.